••• Soloview Park, Events, and Weddings is an exquisite venue nestled within a forest park at 19849 E.

 The small slopes of the original forest now feature fresh grass that we seeded in 2023, enhancing the natural landscape.

-A panoramic view of the second, main gravel parking area, capable of accommodating 30 cars or more, is visible from this vantage point.
-Guests can proceed on foot from here to the lawn for wedding events and other ceremonies.
+A panoramic view of the main gravel parking area, capable of accommodating 30 cars or more.
+From here, guests can proceed on foot to the lawn for weddings and other ceremonies.

-It's advisable to assign a friend to manage car parking.
-Please note that the water well is located on the right and should be protected from potential damage by cars.
+It is recommended to assign a friend to manage car parking.
+Please note the water well on the left—it should be protected from potential damage by vehicles.

 Guests are encouraged to explore the property and discover beautiful spots for walking, sitting on benches, and enjoying intimate conversations.
 They can wander through the forest, engage in one-on-one conversations, and capture memorable moments with photographs.